A trial of pembrolizumab and rituximab for Waldenstrom's macroglobulinaemia (PembroWM)

 Phase 2

-This trial is looking at pembrolizumab and rituximab for Waldenstrom’s macroglobulinaemia (WM).
-It is for people whose WM has come back after treatment or treatment has stopped working.
+This trial looked at pembrolizumab and rituximab for Waldenstrom’s macroglobulinaemia (WM).
+It was for people whose WM had come back after treatment or treatment had stopped working.

 More about this trial

-Doctors treat WM with rituximab on its own or in combination with other chemotherapy drugs or targeted cancer drugs Open a glossary item.
+Doctors treat WM with a targeted cancer drug Open a glossary item called rituximab.
+They use it either on its own or in combination with chemotherapy Open a glossary item drugs or other targeted cancer drugs.

 Sometimes WM can come back during treatment.
 This is known as refractory WM.
 It can also come back after treatment has finished.
 This is known as relapsed WM.
 Researchers are looking for new treatments to help people in these situations.

-Pembrolizumab is an immunotherapy drug.
-It works by helping the immune system find and kill cancer cells.
+Pembrolizumab is an immunotherapy drug Open a glossary item.
+It works by helping the immune system Open a glossary item find and kill cancer cells.
 We know from previous clinical trials that pembrolizumab could help people with WM.

-Researchers think the combination of pembrolizumab and rituximab might help people with WM that has come back or treatment has stopped working.
+Researchers thought that the combination of pembrolizumab and rituximab might help people with WM that had come back or their treatment had stopped working.

-The main aims in this trial are to find out:
+The main aims in this trial were to find out:

 • how well pembrolizumab and rituximab works